niyaziulke/GetAndClearData/CodeBook.md

 * Download and unzip the file if it is needed.
 * Read and merge the train and test data.
+* Activity labels are read from the second column of activity_labels.txt and stored in 'activityLabels'.
+* Features are read from the second column of features.txt and stored in 'features'.
 &nbsp;
 &nbsp;
 &nbsp;